Create a social app to log runs with running buddies

 Create a custom type for your runners' recent runs.

-• Craft a custom type
+• Crafting a custom type

 The next thing we'll do is define a custom type for our runners' recent runs.
 Since we're going to be passing this information to our datastore, workflows, and functions, having our own custom reusable type will make our lives a little easier.
-For more information about custom types and how to define them, refer to custom types.

 We'll create a new types folder with a file called runner_stats.ts with our custom type definition: